Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: Introduction

+Our abstract PSP-G captures classical, important, and extensively studied problems within their individual settings.
+However, despite similarities in some of the underlying ideas, these connections have not been unified.
+For clarity and to illustrate the breadth of these applications, we list the relevant existing results before demonstrating how our framework yields unified algorithmic results.

-\textbf{Machine Scheduling with Group Completion Times\ } This problem, also called \emph{scheduling orders}~\cite{DBLP:journals/mor/CorreaSV12}, is a natural generalization of classical machine scheduling problems with the generalized objective of group completion times.
-It is a special case of DPSP-G or PSP-G, depending on whether preemption is allowed, because feasible machine rates can be encoded in a polytope~\cite{DBLP:journals/jacm/ImKM18}.
-We follow the classical three-field notation with $\sum w_SC_S$ denoting the generalized objective.
-There are $2$-approximation algorithms for parallel identical machines, \abc{P}{}{\sum w_SC_S}~\cite{leung2006approximation,DBLP:journals/scheduling/YangP05}.
-For unrelated machines, \textcite{DBLP:journals/mor/CorreaSV12} showed a $13.5$-approximation for the non-preemptive problem \abc{R}{r_{ij}}{\sum w_SC_S} and a $(4+\varepsilon)$-approximation for preemptive and migratory scheduling, \abc{R}{r_{ij}, \pmtn}{\sum w_SC_S}.
+\paragraph{Machine Scheduling with Group Completion Times.} This problem, also called \emph{scheduling orders}~\cite{DBLP:journals/mor/CorreaSV12}, generalizes classical scheduling problems by minimizing weighted group completion times $\sum w_S C_S$.
+It is a special case of DPSP-G~or~PSP-G, depending on whether preemption is allowed, since feasible machine rates can be encoded in a polytope~\cite{DBLP:journals/jacm/ImKM18}.
+There are $2$-approximation algorithms for identical machines,~\abc{P}{}{\sum w_SC_S}~\cite{leung2006approximation,DBLP:journals/scheduling/YangP05}, a $13.5$-approximation for the non-preemptive problem \abc{R}{r_{ij}}{\sum w_SC_S}~\cite{DBLP:journals/mor/CorreaSV12} and a $(4+\varepsilon)$-approximation for preemptive, migratory scheduling, \abc{R}{r_{ij}, \pmtn}{\sum w_SC_S}~\cite{DBLP:journals/mor/CorreaSV12}.
+Deng et al.~\cite{DBLP:conf/soda/Deng0R23} studied unrelated machines with generalized makespan objectives.
+A special case of their model is to minimize the sum of makespans over the groups of machines.

-\textbf{Sum Multicoloring (SMC)\ } Given an undirected graph $G=(V,E)$, where each vertex $v$ has a weight $w_v$ and a demand $p_v$, the task is to assign $p_v$ positive integers (colors) to each vertex~$v$ such that no adjacent vertices receive the same integer (color).
-For each $v \in V$, let $C_v$ be the largest integer assigned to $v$.
-The objective is to minimize $\sum_{v\in V}w_v C_v$.
-Additionally, if the colors assigned to a vertex need to be consecutive, the problem is called non-preemptive sum multicoloring (npSMC).
-We refer the special case with unit demand ($p_v=1$) as SC.
-For general graphs, there is an $\Omega(n^{1-\varepsilon})$ lower bound even for SC~\cite{DBLP:journals/jal/Bar-NoyHKSS00}.
-Hence, most works focus on special classes of graphs, e.g., a $\bigO(\log n)$-approximation for npSMC on perfect graphs~\cite{DBLP:journals/jal/Bar-NoyHKSS00,DBLP:journals/talg/GandhiHKS08}, a $7.682$-approximation for npSMC on line graphs, and a $11.273$-approximation on interval graphs~\cite{DBLP:journals/talg/GandhiHKS08}.
-We refer to~\cite{DBLP:books/tf/18/HalldorssonK18} for a survey of sum (multi)coloring problems.
+\paragraph{Sum Multicoloring (SMC).} Given an undirected graph $G = (V, E)$ with vertex weights $w_v$ and demands $p_v$, the goal is to assign $p_v$ distinct positive integers (colors) to each vertex $v$ such that adjacent vertices receive disjoint sets.
+Let $C_v$ be the largest color assigned to $v$; the objective is to minimize $\sum_{v \in V} w_v C_v$.
+If the assigned colors must be consecutive, the problem is known as non-preemptive sum multicoloring (npSMC).
+The special case with unit demands ($p_v = 1$) is referred to as SC, for which a $\Omega(n^{1-\varepsilon})$ lower bound holds for general graphs~\cite{DBLP:journals/jal/Bar-NoyHKSS00}.
+Hence, most works focus on special graphs~\cite{DBLP:books/tf/18/HalldorssonK18}, e.g., a $\bigO(\log n)$-approximation for npSMC on perfect graphs~\cite{DBLP:journals/jal/Bar-NoyHKSS00,DBLP:journals/talg/GandhiHKS08}, a $7.682$ (resp.\ $11.273$)-approximation on line graphs (resp.\ interval graphs)~\cite{DBLP:journals/talg/GandhiHKS08}.